 This exploration into values isn't a quick one.
-To do it right takes time, space, and percolation.
-Like a perfectly brewed cup of coffee, time and patience make it completely worth it.
+To do it right takes time, space, and percolation (like a perfectly brewed cup of coffee, time and patience make it completely worth it).

-I'll encourage you to slow down to clarify what matters to you at your core.
-I'll help you plan to live and lead through your values more authentically and find the words to communicate your values to others for the sake of less frustration and more collaboration with those you work with, lead, and love.
+I'll encourage you to slow down to get clear about what matters to you at your core.
+I'll help you plan to live and lead through your values more authentically, and find the words to communicate your values to others, in the name of less frustration and more collaboration with those you work with, lead, and love.